Holland (album): Side one

 "Sail On, Sailor" was written primarily by Van Dyke Parks and Brian Wilson with Rieley, Tandyn Almer, and Ray Kennedy.
 There are several contradicting accounts of the song's origins.
 Carlin states that the song was essentially co-written by Wilson and Parks in 1971, with Kennedy and Almer's contributions dating from impromptu sessions at Three Dog Night singer Danny Hutton's house during the epoch.
 Brian refused to participate on the recording.

 "Steamboat" was written by Dennis and Rieley, and sung by Carl.
 The lyrics reference Robert Fulton, the inventor of the steamboat.
 Carlin described the song as "a dreamlike journey back to the mythic heart of Mark Twain's America, borne by the insistent chug of an actual steam engine, hurtling keyboard glissandos, and a wonderfully bluesy slide guitar break".
 Musician Scott McCaughey wrote, "the chugging, almost industrial rhythm bed sounds like a modern sampled tape loop or a latter-day Tom Waits creation."

 "California Saga" is a three-part series of songs – "Big Sur", "The Beaks of Eagles", and "California" – that the members of the group produced when they had been feeling homesick.
 "Big Sur", an acoustic number about rural life in Northern California, is the first song in which Mike Love wrote both the words and music.
 It was originally recorded during the Surf's Up sessions; the version on Holland is a rerecording.
 "The Beaks of Eagles", composed by Jardine, is partly based on Robinson Jeffers' poem of the same name.
 "California" has Brian, who was otherwise barely present at the group's sessions, singing the opening line "On my way to sunny Californ-i-a".

 Side two

-"The Trader" is a two-part composition by Carl, with lyrics by Rieley, who explained, "Carl was speaking out about the fact that it’s wrong to subjugate a people, as so many have been.
+"The Trader" is a two-part composition by Carl, with lyrics by Rieley, who explained, "Carl was speaking out about the fact that it's wrong to subjugate a people, as so many have been.
 The Trader is really about racism; these people who got their orders from the king or queen and colonised Africa, for example.
 The tender part of the song asks the Africans to reply.
-I believe it’s quite touching.
-I wasn’t consciously trying to do something political."
-According to Carlin, the lyrics explore "Manifest Destiny as seen through the eyes of the conquering and the conquered."
+I believe it's quite touching.
+I wasn't consciously trying to do something political."
+According to Carl, the lyrics explore "Manifest Destiny as seen through the eyes of the conquering and the conquered."